arthexis/Tome/Mysteries/Principia/1 Velos: Mystery of Shrouds.md

 __On a miss__, ask one anyways but something goes wrong, __mark experience__.

+If you ask a question not on the list, the MC can choose to answer it anyways or choose one of the options that is the closest to your question and answer that instead.

 ### Revelation Rites

 The following are common revelation rites: